FoC-/foc-.github.com/_posts/2013-12-16-assembly-binding-redirect-not-working.md

 ### Could not load type

 Some times we have new version of library, but some of the old references require old one.
 In this case assembly binding redirect could help.
-But what if binding redirect not working and wrong version of assebly was loaded and type was not resolved.
+But what if binding redirect not working and wrong version of assembly was loaded and type was not resolved.
 The exception will be thrown:
 ```
 "Could not load type 'Type.Name' from assembly 'Assembly.Name, Version=c.c.c.c, Culture=neutral, PublicKeyToken=publickeytoken'"
 ```